gambit-suite/gambit-docs/docs/databases/gambit_prokaryotic.md

 ## GAMBIT GTDB Database v2.0.1

 This database is a **patch update** to the v2.0.0 database.
-This database is identical to the v2.0.0 database **except that the following genomes were removed**.
+This database is identical to the v2.0.0 database **except that the following genomes were removed**:

 ??? toggle "Removed Accessions"
         GCF_003977345.1